• Skip to primary navigation

 Final stack of pancakes served with a pat of butter

-Tip #1: Do not overmix batter.
+Tip #1: Do not overmix the batter.
 Mix your batter just enough so that it perfectly incorporates the flour and there are no lumps.
 Then stop mixing.

 Tip #3: Allow the batter time to rest after mixing and before cooking.
 Resting the batter for 6-8 minutes is an essential step to getting a light and airy pancake result.
 Do not skip this step.